AvinashNayak27/hashnode-appwrite/README.md

 ## what next

--implement guided meditations and sleep schedules -improve design
+- implement guided meditations and sleep schedules
+- improve design
--implement cbt techniques
+- implement cbt techniques

-### note to use MindFuL Mentor in development bring your own openai api keys

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+To use MindFuL Mentor in development bring your own openai api keys